 Keep cuticles moisturized, so they don’t get dry and crack, which can cause them to peel back from the fingertip exposing more skin – this is where the fungus thrives!

-Ingrown toenails can cause a bad smell because the bacteria that causes the nail infection produces the odour.
+Ingrown toenails can cause a bad smell because the bacteria that causes the nail infection produces the odor.

 A doctor will be able to diagnose and treat your ingrown toenail properly.
 If you have an ingrown toenail, it’s important not to ignore it, as it could lead to more serious infections or complications.